MindustryGame/wiki-testing/docs/GettingStarted.md

 If you have JRE already installed (which is recommended), you can also run `desktop-release.jar` on Windows and Linux.

+For bleeding edge builds that are created for every commit, download them on the [MindustryBuilds GitHub repository.](https://github.com/Anuken/MindustryBuilds/releases)

 ### Android

 #### Play Store